-Access shall comply with the emergency vehicle access standards of Section 426.2(E), the clear vision area standards of Section 403, and the requirements of Section 12.18 of the Jefferson County Code.
+Access shall comply with the emergency vehicle access standards of Section 426.2(E), the clear vision area standards of Section 403, and the requirements of Section 12.18 of the Jefferson County Code or applicable city standards if located within an urban growth boundary.

-401.5 Driveway Connection Permits

-- A. A Driveway Connection permit shall be obtained prior to the construction of any new driveway that accesses a county or local access road. - B. A Driveway Connection permit shall be obtained prior to issuance of a building permit for any new, remodeled or replacement building that will obtain access via an existing driveway that does not meet current driveway connection standards of Section 12.18 of the Jefferson County Code, unless the Public Works Director has authorized a variation of those standards. - C. Evidence that the Oregon Department of Transportation has approved the access shall be submitted prior to issuance of a building permit for any new, remodeled or replacement building that will obtain access from a state highway.
+- 401.5 Driveway Connection Permits - A. A Driveway Connection permit shall be obtained prior to the construction of any new driveway that accesses a county or local access road. - B. A Driveway Connection permit shall be obtained prior to issuance of a building permit for any new, remodeled or replacement building that will obtain access via an existing driveway that does not meet current driveway connection standards of Section 12.18 of the Jefferson County Code, unless the Public Works Director has authorized a variation of those standards. - C. Evidence that the Oregon Department of Transportation has approved the access shall be submitted prior to issuance of a building permit for any new, remodeled or replacement building that will obtain access from a state highway.